-Have you ever committed to something and halfway there think, “Oh, that was a baaad decision?”
+Have you ever committed to something and halfway there think, “Oh, that was a bad decision?”
 Well, you have my absolute sympathies!
-I had signed up for the Savannah Rock ‘n’ Roll Half Marathon – my first half marathon ever – and before this year I had never breached the 4 mile mark.
-After an attempt at 7 miles, about 8 weeks out from the race, my only thought was, “I will be lucky to finish this thing alive.”
+I signed up for the Savannah Rock ‘n’ Roll Half Marathon – my first half marathon ever – and before this year I had never breached the four-mile mark.
+After an attempt at seven miles, about eight weeks out from the race, my only thought was, “I will be lucky to finish this thing alive.”

 I’m happy to say I pushed through my mental hitches and stuck it out.
-Eight weeks and one long race later, I not only finished the whole 13.1 miles, but I broke the 2 hour mark!
+Eight weeks and one long race later, I not only finished the whole 13.1 miles, but I broke the two-hour mark!
 As I basked in my achievement and the challenge, I realized it was reminiscent of our financial investment journey.
-You often hear that investing for the long-term is not a sprint, but a marathon.
+You often hear that investing for the long term is not a sprint, but a marathon.
 I found that the keys to reaching my marathon goals could also apply to reaching investment goals.

 Keys to Running for the Finish Line:

-1. Preparation: Consistent training schedule and finding someone to encourage you and cheer you on.
+- Preparation: Commit to a consistent training schedule and find someone to encourage and cheer you on.

 Keys to Investing for the Finish Line:

-1. Preparation: Educate yourself and seek out a trusted advisor that will add value, hold your emotions in check, and meet regularly.
+- Preparation: Educate yourself and seek out a trusted advisor that will add value, hold your emotions in check, and communicate regularly.

-2. Mental Preparation: With each correction remind yourself of your goal and avoid emotional responses.
+- Mental Preparation: With each correction, remind yourself of your long-term financial goal and avoid emotional responses.

-4. Nutrition: Know what you’re putting into your portfolio by understanding “How to Read a Performance Advertisement.”
+- Nutrition: Know what you’re putting into your portfolio by understanding, “How to Read a Mutual Fund or ETF Shareholder Report.”

 Too often investors get in the way of themselves and their goals by simply mismanaging their wealth.
 Don’t be your biggest hindrance – just as you would train for any physical challenge, you can train yourself for financial discipline.
 And don’t forget to do a celebratory dance when you cross that finish line!